PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Proposed Method

 This module trains and infers an anomaly detector using synthesized pseudo-abnormal videos $\tilde{\mathbf{V}}$ and real normal videos $\mathbf{V}$.
 When we simply plug synthesized videos into existing weakly supervised pipelines, we observe a characteristic failure mode: generated clips tend to exhibit excessive motion and viewpoint changes, inflating feature norms and biasing MIL Top-$k$ optimization toward a few high-magnitude pseudo instances.
 This bias induces a covariate shift at test time against real anomalies and degrades sensitivity.
 Table~\ref{tab:magnitude_comparison} reports the mean I3D feature norms on UCF-Crime for real vs.\ pseudo anomalies.

-To counter this and faithfully exploit the diversity of synthesized data, we introduce the Domain-Aligned Regularized Module (DARM) with two components: (i) \textbf{Domain alignment}: a DANN-based objective that aligns real/pseudo normal distributions to reduce covariate shift; (ii) \textbf{Usage-aware memory update}: an update rule that pulls under-utilized slots toward their responsibility-weighted centers to rebalance coverage across abnormal modes.
+To counter this and exploit the diversity of synthesized data, we introduce the Domain-Aligned Regularized Module (DARM) with two components: (\textup{i}) \textbf{Domain alignment:} a DANN-based objective~\cite{ganin2016dann} that aligns real and pseudo normal distributions to reduce covariate shift; (\textup{ii}) \textbf{Usage-aware memory update:} an update rule that pulls under-utilized slots toward their responsibility-weighted centers to rebalance coverage across abnormal modes.
 The domain alignment term is applied to mean-pooled features of real normal and pseudo-normal streams.
-By encouraging domain-invariant representations via gradient reversal, it reduces systematic magnitude shifts between real and pseudo data, preventing pseudo anomalies from dominating MIL Top-$k$ solely due to inflated norms.
+By encouraging domain-invariant representations via gradient reversal, it reduces magnitude shifts between real and pseudo data, preventing pseudo anomalies from dominating MIL Top-$k$ due to inflated norms.
 The usage-aware memory update balances the abnormal prototypes.
 It computes per-slot usage from soft assignments and updates under-utilized slots toward their responsibility-weighted centers, mitigating the tendency of a few high-norm slots to monopolize MIL Top-$k$ selection.
 We follow the UR-DMU\cite{URDMU_zh} classifier, which provides a GL-MHSA–based encoder, dual (normal/abnormal) memory banks for prototype separation, and a MIL scoring head with uncertainty control.
 Adding the DARM objectives on top of this backbone effectively suppresses the MIL bias caused by excessive spatiotemporal magnitude in synthesized anomalies while preserving representation diversity across abnormal prototypes.